jinpark-pro/developInSwiftExplorations/README.md

 - Checkpoint
   - Build and run the app.
 After you type a response in the text field and press (or tap) Return, the answer label should display the name of the element.

+##### UI Updates

+- How will the suer know whether they got the right answer?
+- It's time to write some UI updates code for quiz mode.
+- Add the following code to `updateQuizUI()`:

+  - ```swift
+      func updateQuizUI() {
+          switch state {
+          case .question:
+              answerLabel.text = ""
+          case .answer:
+              if answerIsCorrect {
+                  answerLabel.text = "Correct!"
+              } else {
+                  answerLabel.text = "❌"
+              }
+          }
+      }
+    ```

+- Checkpoint

+  - Build and run your app.
+    - Even though you expect to see feedback when you enter an answer in the text field and tap Return, the answer label still displays the name of the element.
+What's wrong?
+    - To find out, set a breakpoint where you'd expect to see your answer label change—on the first line of `updateQuizUI()`.
+    - To add a breakpoint, click the line number on the left side of the editor area, or position your text insertion point on the line and then select Debug > Breakpoints > Add Breakpoint at Current Line (Command-\).
+A blue flag will appear behind the line number, pointing to the line of code on the right.
+  - Now build and run again.
+    - You'll notice that after you enter an answer, Xcode doesn't stop at the breakpoint - which means that `updateQuizUI()` is never called.
+    - There's only one place that calls `updateQuizUI()`, and that's `updateUI()` - and it relies on the mode being set to `.quiz`.
+    - As it turns out, you haven't changed the mode of your app; it's still running in flash card mode.
+(Even if you set the segmented control to Quiz.)
+  - Before you learn how to switch modes, you'll still want to verify that your code is properly tabulating quiz results.

+    - For debugging purposes, you can add print statements to `textFieldShouldReturn`:

+    - ```swift
+        if answerIsCorrect {
+            print("Correct!")
+        } else {
+            print("❌")
+        }
+      ```